One-loop beta-functions of quartic enhanced tensor field theories: Conclusion

 \section{Conclusion}

-We have computed explicitly the one-loop $\beta$-functions of the couplings of enhanced tensor field theories, the model $+$ and the model $\times$ in the first order in perturbation theory, summarized in Table \ref{tab:RG+} and Table \ref{tab:RGx}.
-The system RG flow equations can be explicitly computed.

-Both models $+$ and $\times$ do have a constant wavefunction renormalization ($Z_b=1$).
-Nevertheless, we have obtained some nontrivial renormalization group flows in some of the couplings.
+We have explicitly computed the one-loop $\beta$-functions of the couplings of two eTFTs, the model $+$ and the model $\times$, at first order of perturbation theory.
+The system of RG flow equations can be explicitly solved.
+Both models $+$ and $\times$ do have a constant wave function renormalization ($Z_b=1$).
+Nevertheless, we have obtained some nontrivial RG flows of the couplings.
+Table \ref{tab:RG+} and Table \ref{tab:RGx} summarize the upshot of this analysis.

-For the model $+$, the enhanced $4$-pt coupling $\lambda_+$ does not run and therefore is constant, whereas the ordinary $4$-pt coupling $\lambda$ grows linearly in $t= \log k/k_0$, where $k$ is momentum scale, in its magnitude.
-This statement is true for all orders in perturbation theory.
-Once we include all orders of perturbation theory, we may find asymptotic safety for the coupling $\lambda$.
-The $2$-pt coupling $Z_a$ has an exponential behavior in $t$.
-To the first order in perturbation theory, we found that the mass behaves different from relevant operators and grows linearly (but negative) in $t$ in the UV.
-In the IR, the mass behaves like a relevant operator and blows up exponentially.
-Additionally, the renormalization equation for the mass to all orders in perturbation theory is also predicted in \eqref{eq:mass+allorders}.